debrief/pepys-import/docs/getting_started.rst

 ----------------------------

-First, copy the entire :code:`track_files` folder from :code:`tests\sample_data` in the Pepys installation folder to a safe place - as the example we're going to run will move files.
+First, copy the entire :code:`track_files` folder from :code:`tests\sample_data` in the Pepys installation folder to a new folder in the root of the pepys installation folder, called :code:`track_files_test`.

 Open the Windows Command Prompt (open the *Start Menu* and type :code:`cmd` and press Enter) and use the :code:`cd` command to navigate to the Pepys install folder.
 Then navigate to the :code:`bin`